Visiting Banff in June? Here’s All You NEED to Know

 Lake Louise should be completely thawed by early June unless it’s been exceptionally cold.
 Visit Lake Louise in June, and the water will be so blue your eyes may hurt!

-Hiking to the Fairview Lookout, Lake Agnes Teahouse, and even the Beehives is attainable now as the snow has melted in many higher elevation places.
-Although attempting summits like Devils Thumb, Mount Niblock, Fairview Summit, and Mount Whyte will need a few more weeks.
+Hiking to the Fairview Lookout, Lake Agnes Teahouse, and even the Beehives is attainable now as the snow has melted in many higher-elevation places.
+Although, attempting summits like Devil’s Thumb and Fairview Summit will need a few more weeks.

-I love visiting Lake Louise in June because it’s summer, the weather is terrific, the water is Kool-Aid blue, and the crowds aren’t at their peak…yet.
-You’ll probably still be able to get parking at Lake Louise without all the hassle of arriving at the crack of dawn too.
+I love visiting Lake Louise in June because it’s summer, the weather is often terrific, the water is Kool-Aid blue, and the crowds aren’t at their peak…yet.
+Early in the month, you’ll probably still be able to get parking at Lake Louise without all the hassle of arriving at the crack of dawn too.

 It’s possible to rent a canoe at Lake Louise now and hit up the water.
 Or you can always bring your own as well.
 Moraine Lake Road will be open in June.
 A fun thing to do is combine Lake Louise with Moraine Lake for the day!